alcantariel/ocp-java-17/Chapter 05/README.md

 #### Optional specifier for methods

-Modifier | Description | Chapter covered
+Modifier | Description | Chapter Covered
 --- | --- | ---
 static | Indicates the method is a member of the shared class object | Chapter 05 abstract | Used in an abstract class or interface when the method body is excluded | Chapter 06